Data-Visualization-Intro/3-D3-line-chart/readme.md

 console.log(d3.extent(dataset, yAccessor));
 ```

-The output should be an array of two values: the minimum and maximum temperature in our dataset.
+The output is an array of two values: the minimum and maximum temperature in our dataset.

-Let's plug that into our scale's domain:
+Let's plug that into a scale's domain:

 ```js
 const yScale = d3.scaleLinear().domain(d3.extent(dataset, yAccessor));